wilberh/Movie-Trailer-Website/README.txt

 RUNNING DOCUMENTATION LOCALLY
 1. If necessary, install Python version 2.7.9
-2. Down the root /Movie-Trailer-Website directory, run entertainment_center.py in the command line
+2. From the root /Movie-Trailer-Website directory, run entertainment_center.py in the command line
 3. The program will open a browser windows and display the movie posters ready to be clicked for a movie trailer playback

 CREATOR